iHub-PTI/boldo-web/README.md

 docker build -t boldo-web --build-arg sockets_address=http://localhost:8000 --build-arg app_server=http://localhost:8008 --build-arg app_frontend=http://localhost:3000 .
 ```

 After that you can test it running the following command:

 ```bash
 docker run --rm -it -p 3000:3000 boldo-web
 ```

+## Run in production

+To run this project in production, make sure to have the environment variable `NODE_ENV` set to `production`.

 ## Contributing